philbowles/h4plugins/docs/h4asws.md

 # The REST interface

 The REST interface allows the user to enter commands in a similar fashion to the serial commans line or MQTT.
-The command to be executed is prefixed by`http://< device IP address / name >/rest/` for example `http://192.168.1.104/rest/h4/show/config`.
-The responsse is a JSON object.
+The command to be executed is prefixed by`http://< device IP address or name >/rest/` for example `http://192.168.1.104/rest/h4/show/config`.
+The response is a JSON object.

 ![JSONREST](../assets/rest.jpg)